CityOfLosAngeles/aqueduct/dags/public-health/covid19/README.md

 ### City of LA Workflow

 **4/1/2020 update:** To reconcile the mutiple schemas from JHU and NYT, we use Aqueduct, our shared pipeline for building ETLs and scheduling batch jobs.
-We create one table for the US and one for the rest of the world, or *global*:
+We create one table for the US and one for the rest of the world, called *global*:

 * **Global:** Use JHU province-level time-series data.
 The US is a singular observation as a country.
 Smaller countries report only country-level data, while larger countries like China, Australia, and Canada include province-level data.
 * **US:** Use NYT county-level time-series data up through 3/31.
 Then, schedule a job that pulls JHU county-level time-series data (which is updated hourly).
 Append those into one time-series dataset and calculate state totals.

+Our ETLs check JHU data ***every hour***.

 ### Important City of LA Source Materials